-SYSC 3.1.1 R SYSC 3.1.2 G SYSC 6.1.1 R SYSC 6.1.2R appropriate to their business.
-Specifically, those systems and controls must include measures 'for countering the risk that the firm might be used to further financial crime'.
+SYSC 6.1.1 R SYSC 6.1.2R must include measures 'for countering the risk that the firm might be used to further financial crime'.
 Financial crime includes the handling of the proceeds of crime - that is, money laundering or terrorist financing.
-The nature and extent of systems and controls will depend on a variety of factors, including: ➢ the nature, scale and complexity of the firm's business; the diversity of its operations, including geographical diversity; its customer, product and activity profile; its distribution channels; the volume and size of its transactions; and the degree of risk associated with each area of its operation.
-SYSC 6.3.1 R 2.5 An FCA-regulated firm must ensure that these systems and controls: enable it to identity, assess, monitor and manage money laundering risk; and are comprehensive and proportionate to the nature, scale and complexity of its activities.
-SYSC 6.3.7 G SYSC 6.3.8 R SYSC 6.3.9 R 2.6 An FCA-regulated firm's systems and controls (but see paragraph 1.35 for general insurance firms and mortgage intermediaries) are required to cover senior management accountability, including allocation to a director or senior manager of overall responsibility for the establishment and maintenance of effective AML systems and controls and the appointment of a person with adequate seniority and experience as MLRO.
-The systems and controls should also cover: appropriate training on money laundering to ensure that employees are aware of, and understand, their legal and regulatory responsibilities and their role in handling criminal property and money laundering/terrorist financing risk management; appropriate provision of regular and timely information to senior management relevant to the management of the firm's criminal property/money laundering/terrorist financing risks; appropriate documentation of the firm's risk management policies and risk profile in relation to money laundering, including documentation of the firm's application of those policies; and appropriate measures to ensure that money laundering risk is taken into account in the day-to-day operation of the firm, including in relation to: the development of new products; the taking-on of new customers; and

-• changes in the firm's business profile.
+The nature and extent of systems and controls will depend on a variety of factors, including:

+- > the nature, scale and complexity of the firm's business; - > the diversity of its operations, including geographical diversity; - its customer, product and activity profile; - > its distribution channels: - > the volume and size of its transactions; and - the degree of risk associated with each area of its operation.

+SYSC 6.3.1 R 2.5 An FCA-regulated firm must ensure that these systems and controls:

+- ➤ enable it to identity, assess, monitor and manage money laundering risk; and - ➤ are comprehensive and proportionate to the nature, scale and complexity of its activities.

+SYSC 6.3.7 G SYSC 6.3.8 R SYSC 6.3.9 R An FCA-regulated firm's systems and controls (but see paragraph 1.37 for general insurance firms and mortgage intermediaries) are required to cover senior management accountability, including allocation to a director or senior manager of overall responsibility for the establishment and maintenance of effective AML systems and controls and the appointment of a person with adequate seniority and experience as MLRO.
+The systems and controls should also cover:

+- appropriate training on money laundering to ensure that employees are aware of, and understand, their legal and regulatory responsibilities and their role in handling criminal property and money laundering/terrorist financing risk management; - appropriate provision of regular and timely information to senior management relevant to the management of the firm's criminal property/money laundering/terrorist financing risks; - appropriate documentation of the firm's risk management policies and risk profile in relation to money laundering, including documentation of the firm's application of those policies; and - ➤ appropriate measures to ensure that money laundering risk is taken into account in the day-to-day operation of the firm, including in relation to: - o the development of new products; - o the taking-on of new customers; and - o changes in the firm's business profile. - 2.7 It is important that the firm's policies and procedures are communicated widely throughout the firm, to increase the effectiveness of their implementation.